alfvar/alfvar.com/README.md

 # The Alfvar portfolio website!

-Written in SvelteKit fetching data from a custom backend.
+Written in SvelteKit fetching data from a Pocketbase backend.